 The United States and our allies need to continue helping Taiwan’s defense forces close the performance gap between them and the People’s Liberation Army.
 It’s also time for American leaders to transition from a position of strategic ambiguity to a firm clear declaration that we will support Taiwan in their forceful resistance to an invasion.
 We are already entangled with Taiwan and to act any other way would be against our interests.

 What Countries Will Be in World War 3

 Photo: WW3 Map, the likely countries where World War 3 would start – Ukraine, Iran, and Taiwan

 Predicting the exact countries that would be involved in World War 3 is a complex task due to the intricate web of global politics and alliances.
 However, current geopolitical tensions suggest a few key players.

-If the ongoing conflict between Russia and Ukraine escalated into World War 3, then the 29 European countries of the NATO alliance and it’s two North American members – Canada and the United States – would most definitely be drawn into the conflict.
+If the ongoing conflict between Russia and Ukraine escalated into World War 3, then the 29 European countries of the NATO alliance and it’s two North American members – Canada and the United States – would most definitely find themselves drawn into the conflict.

 An Israeli strike on Iranian nuclear facilities could provoke a response not just from Iran, but also from other countries in the region turning this potential conflict into World War 3.
 Since the Obama administration, the Sunni Arab countries led by Saudi Arabia have been improving bilateral relations with Israel in an effort to build an alliance against Iran.
 However, the Biden Administrations poor relationships with traditional Arab partners like Saudi Arabia and the United Arab Emirates have caused the Saudis and its Gulf allies to pursue a detante with Iran.
 Depending on U.S. foreign policy at the time, Israel could be on its own with the Arab World coalescing behind Iran.